Elpitech/spi_builder/README.md

 # Burn full image, where BOARD is the target you have built.
 $ sudo flashrom -p serprog:dev=/dev/ttyACM0:4000000 -c MT25QU256 -w $BOARD.full.padded
+If chip is not found, try a different one or omit -c option:
+$ sudo flashrom -p serprog:dev=/dev/ttyACM0:4000000 -c W25Q256.W -w $BOARD.full.padded

 Upon success, type in BMC console: